Rap on Trial: How An Aspiring Musician's Words Led To Prison Time

 That conviction was later overturned by an appeals court, but to prosecutors, the case remains a clear example of a tragedy averted.
 To Tosin and his supporters, however, his prosecution was a fool's errand — an example of bias in how people perceive rappers and rap music.

-This week on Hidden Brain, we'll meet Olutosin and explore his case from all sides.
-We'll also consider what one criminologist sees as a troubling rise in prosecutions that use rap lyrics to bolster claims that a defendant is violent.
+This week on Hidden Brain, we'll meet Tosin and explore his case from all sides.
+We'll also consider what criminologist Charis Kubrin sees as a troubling rise in prosecutions that use rap lyrics to bolster claims that a defendant is violent.

-The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Renee Klahr, Rhaina Cohen, and Parth Shah.
-Our supervising producer is Tara Boyle.
+You can find more resources on the use of rap lyrics as evidence in criminal trials at the website of our guest Charis Kubrin.
+It includes a list of legal advisers, testimonies by rappers who have been taken to court over song lyrics, and scholarly research.

+A 2011 newspaper article announcing Olutosin's five year prison sentence for making a "terrorist threat."

+This episode was produced by Rhaina Cohen, Jennifer Schmidt, and Laura Kwerel, and edited by Tara Boyle.
+Our team also includes Parth Shah and Thomas Lu.
+Original music for this episode was composed by Ramtin Arablouei.
 You can also follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.